Anuradha-mattaparthi/laravel-realtime-notifications/README.md

-# Real-Time Notification System (Laravel + Redis + Soketi)
+# Real-Time Notification System (Laravel + Pusher)

-This project is a real-time notification system built using **Laravel**, **Redis**, **Soketi**, and **Laravel Echo**.
+This project is a real-time notification system built using Laravel’s broadcasting features with Pusher as the WebSocket provider.
-It demonstrates event broadcasting, WebSocket communication, and listening for notifications in real time.
+It demonstrates how to broadcast events from the backend and receive live notifications on the frontend using Laravel Echo.

 ---

 ## Features

-- Real-time notifications using WebSockets
+- A simple real-time notification system built with Laravel and Pusher WebSockets.
-- Event Broadcasting with Laravel
+- Messages are stored in the database and processed through Laravel’s queue system.
-- Redis as broadcasting/queue driver
+- After processing, events are broadcast so clients receive updates instantly.
-- Soketi as WebSocket Server
+- A minimal frontend listens via Laravel Echo and displays messages in real time.
-- Laravel Echo + Pusher JS client
+- The sender_id is automatically obtained from the authenticated user using Laravel Breeze.
-- Example event + frontend listener
+- A queued job processes each message in the background, sanitizing content and adding any required metadata.
-- Clean and easy-to-understand structure
+- After processing, the job broadcasts a message.received event through Pusher so all connected clients receive the update instantly.

 ---

 ## Tech Stack

 - **Laravel** – Backend framework
-- **Redis** – Broadcasting / Queue
+- **Laravel Queue** – Handles background job processing
-- **Soketi** – WebSocket server (Pusher protocol compatible)
+- **Pusher** – WebSocket broadcasting service
 - **Laravel Echo** – Frontend event listener
-- **Pusher JS** – WebSocket client library
+- **Pusher JS** – WebSocket client library used by Echo

 ---